Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Experimental setup and Result

 \subsubsection{Accuracy Improvement with Network Depth}

-In order to analyze the effect of network depth for direct-spike trained SNNs, we experimented with networks of different depths while training for SVHN and CIFAR-10 datasets.
-For SVHN dataset, we started with a small network derived from LeNet5 model \cite{lecun1998gradient} with 2 convolutional and 2 fully-connected layers.
+In order to analyze the effect of network depth for SNNs, we experimented with networks of different depths while training for SVHN and CIFAR-10 datasets.
+For SVHN dataset, we started with a shallow network derived from LeNet5 model \cite{lecun1998gradient} with 2 convolutional and 2 fully-connected layers.
 This network was able to achieve inference accuracy of only 92.38\%.
 Then, we increased the network depth by adding 1 convolutional layer before the 2 fully-connected layers and we termed this network as VGG5.
 VGG5 network was able to achieve significant improvement over its predecessor.
 Similarly, we tried VGG6 followed by VGG7, and the improvement started to become very small.
 We have also trained ResNet7 to understand how residual networks perform compared to non-residual networks of similar depth.
-Results of these experiments are shown in figure \ref{fig5a}.
+The results of these experiments are shown in figure \ref{fig5a}.
 We carried out similar experiments for CIFAR-10 dataset as well.
-The results show similar trend (figure \ref{fig5b}).
-These results ensure that network depth improves learning capacity of direct-spike trained SNNs similar to ANNs.
-The non-residual networks saturate at certain depth and start to degrade if network depth is further increased (VGG11 in figure \ref{fig5b}) due to the degradation problem mentioned in \cite{he2016deep}.
-In such scenario, the residual connections in deep residual ANNs allows the network to maintain peak classification accuracy utilizing the skip connections \cite{he2016deep} as seen in figure \ref{fig5b} (ResNet9 and ResNet11).
+The results show a similar trend as described in figure \ref{fig5b}.
+These results ensure that network depth improves the learning capacity of direct-spike trained SNNs similar to ANNs.
+The non-residual networks saturate at a certain depth and start to degrade if network depth is further increased (VGG11 in figure \ref{fig5b}) due to the degradation problem mentioned in \cite{he2016deep}.
+In such a scenario, the residual connections in deep residual ANNs allow the network to maintain peak classification accuracy utilizing the skip connections \cite{he2016deep}, as seen in figure \ref{fig5b} (ResNet9 and ResNet11).